 Named for the short stretch of Royal River that flows north from the Fairgrounds until the river drops south toward the ocean in Auburn, this wooded property straddles the Royal River, which can be crossed a low water levels on fallen logs, or knee deep wading.
 Much of the property is either steep slopes or floodplain.

 This quiet property has been enjoyed by local fishermen and hunters for generations and offers a quiet place to enjoy the upper reaches of the Royal River or to harvest fiddleheads in season.
 (The river simply is not suitable for boats on this stretch.)
-Known locally as “Hell Hole,” the vast floodplain with mature trails hosts a rich variety of flora and fauna, and is easily explored after descending down steep banks.
+Known locally as “Hell Hole,” the vast floodplain with mature trails hosts a rich variety of flora and fauna, easily explored after descending down steep banks.

 The Preserve is part of a now-abandoned subdivision which is reverting to large-lot rural residences; road access to the end of Sawyer Road depends upon seasonal maintenance.
-The preserve has very limited signs or kiosks, due in part to steep slopes and lack of trails.
+The preserve has very limited signs or kiosks.
 Because the Preserve is remote and infrequently monitored, please report to RRCT any observations after your visit.
 RRCT does not object to respectful primitive overnight use of the parcel, but asks that you notify us in advance of plans.

 Size: 23 acres

 Location: The very end of Sawyer Road, New Gloucester (off Bald Hill Road)